brainhubeu/license-auditor/packages/cli/README.md

 - `--production` - Skip the audit for licenses in development dependencies (default: false)
 - `--default-config` - Run audit with default whitelist/blacklist configuration

-> [!IMPORTANT]
-> Verify dev dependencies if they generate code, embed assets, or otherwise impact the final product, as their licenses might impose restrictions.
-Always prioritize reviewing both when in doubt or if your project may be redistributed or commercialized.
+**Verify dev dependencies if they generate code, embed assets, or otherwise impact the final product, as their licenses might impose restrictions.
+Always prioritize reviewing both when in doubt or if your project may be redistributed or commercialized.**

 ## Configuration file

+### File structure

 All licenses are sourced from [SPDX license list](https://spdx.org/licenses/)